metedmts/AutoWalker/README.md

 # AutoWalker – Blender Addon

 AutoWalker is a Blender addon designed to automatically add movement to walk or run animations.
-It simplifies the process of animating forward motion for characters based on existing walk/run cycles.
-Just specify the bones, animation range, and a target object to generate a natural walk path.
+It simplifies the process of adding motion for characters based on existing walk/run cycles.
+Just specify the bones, animation range, and a target object to generate a walk path.

 ## Features
-Automatically adds forward movement to looping walk/run animations.
+Automatically adds movement to looping walk/run animations.

-Supports custom foot and root bones.

 Set custom animation frame ranges.

-Use target objects (like Empties) as the destination for your character's movement.

 Simple UI integrated into Blender's side panel.